Arrays in numpy: indexing, ufuncs, broadcasting#

 Tip

-By the way The same is true for the “delete” function in your operating system by the way: even after “deleting” a file, be aware that a motivated hacker can find and recover your data (data-recovery).
+By the way, the same is true for the “delete” function in your operating system: even after “deleting” a file, be aware that a motivated hacker can find and recover your data (data-recovery).

 So, why using np.empty instead of np.zeros?
 Mostly for performance reasons.
 With np.empty, numpy spares the step of setting all the underlying bits to zero: